mbukowicz/mbukowicz.github.io/_posts/2020-07-26-replication-in-kafka.md

 <img src="/images/replication-in-kafka/consumers-read-from-follower.png"
 title="Consumer read from follower" style="clear: both;" />

-If consumer and follower reside in the same datacenter then this could potentially help us reduce latency.
+So if a consumer and a follower reside in the same datacenter then this could potentially help us reduce latency.

 Fortunately, it recently became also possible to